nypeach/garden_journal/PROMPT.md

 {plant_specific_message}

+First, make sure you have today's most recent Daily Journal Entry JSON in context because I will have you update it after we discuss and I don't want you reconstructing or inventing a replacement JSON.

-First respond naturally.
-Then re-issue today's COMPLETE Daily Journal Entry JSON and change nothing other than the following:
+Then, respond naturally.
+Then re-issue today's most recent COMPLETE Daily Journal Entry JSON (above in this chat) and change nothing other than the following:

 [Photos section if photos uploaded]
 New photo(s) to append to existing `photos` array (generate a real caption + tags for each — no blanks):
-1. filename.jpeg
+1. filename.jpeg ← (probe reading)
 2. filename.jpeg

 New follow-up to append to existing `follow_up` array: